AdobeDocs/commerce-operations.en/help/tools/quality-patches-tool/patches-available-in-qpt/v1-1-52/acsd-59865-cart-price-rule-fix-for-insufficient-quantity-issue.md

 ---
-title: "ACSD-59865: Cart price rule fails to cancel previous rules due to insufficient quantity"
+title: "ACSD-59865: [!UICONTROL Cart Price Rule] fails to cancel previous rules due to insufficient product quantity"
-description: Apply the ACSD-59865 patch to fix the Adobe Commerce issue where the *Discount quantity step* value in *Fixed amount discount,* *Percent of product price discount,* and *Buy X get Y* cart price rules no longer cancels the action of previous rules.
+description: Apply the ACSD-59865 patch to fix the Adobe Commerce issue where the *Discount quantity step* value in *Fixed amount discount,* *Percent of product price discount,* and *Buy X get Y* [!UICONTROL Cart Price Rules] no longer cancels the action of previous rules.
 feature: Price Rules
 role: Admin, Developer
 ---
-# ACSD-59865: Cart price rule fails to cancel previous rules due to insufficient quantity
+# ACSD-59865: [!UICONTROL Cart Price Rule] fails to cancel previous rules due to insufficient product quantity

-The ACSD-59865 patch fixes the issue where the *[!UICONTROL Discount quantity step]* value in *[!UICONTROL Fixed amount discount],* *[!UICONTROL Percent of product price discount],* and *[!UICONTROL Buy X get Y]* cart price rules no longer cancels the action of previous rules.
+The ACSD-59865 patch fixes the issue where the *[!UICONTROL Discount quantity step]* value in *[!UICONTROL Fixed amount discount],* *[!UICONTROL Percent of product price discount],* and *[!UICONTROL Buy X get Y]* [!UICONTROL Cart Price Rules] no longer cancels the action of previous rules.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](https://experienceleague.adobe.com/en/docs/commerce-knowledge-base/kb/announcements/commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches) 1.1.52 is installed.
 The patch ID is ACSD-59865.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.8.

 ## Affected products and versions